 A gallon of water will last you nearly a month for 1 dollar and chinchilla pellets and timothy hay will certainly not break the pocketbook.

 After you have these costs and initial purchases are taken care of, the budget and money needed to own a chinchilla are about as minimal as it gets.

 All you need to do is understand the ongoing monthly cost that will play a role in owning and adopting your first chinchilla.

 This is when it’s nothing but good news and smooth sailing.

 Let’s look at those ongoing monthly cost now.

-The ongoing cost you will have to worry about when owning a chinchilla is minimal.
+The ongoing cost you will have to worry about when owning and adopting a chinchilla is minimal.